|New procedure for complaints against ISA interrogators|

-[11 June 2013] – The Israeli Ministry of Justice has announced that complaints made against Israeli Security Agency (ISA) (“Shin Bet”) interrogators will no longer be conducted by a serving ISA employee.
-Instead, complaints will now be handled by a Complaints Inspector independent of the ISA.
-The Ministry announced that the first Complaints Inspector will be Colonel (Res.)
-Jana Modzagavrishivili, who has no apparent links with the ISA.
+[11 June 2013] - The Israeli Ministry of Justice has announced that complaints made against Israeli Security Agency interrogators will no longer be conducted by a serving ISA employee.
+Since 2001, there have been 750 complaints without a single criminal investigation.

 [30 April 2013] - In April the US State Department released its annual global report on human rights for 2012.
 The report includes a section on Israel/Palestine and an examination of the treatment of minors detained by the Israeli military and prosecuted in military courts.

 |Military Order 1711|